Whatsapp

 • Water every day (excluding the first 4 hours of the trek when you need to bring your own);

-• Tables and chairs, cooking tent with cooking equipment, dining, and toilet tents, and bottled gas;
+• Tables and chairs, cooking tent with cooking equipment, dining, and bottled gas;

 • Rain Ponchos;